Dozie Kanu

 Dozie Kanu is an American artist.
 His work involves sculptural objects and installations that deal with limits of form, materiality, functionality and utilitarianism.

 Early life and education

 Kanu was born in Houston, Texas in 1993 and his parents are both Nigerian immigrants.
 After studying film directing, Kanu received a bachelor of fine arts degree from School of Visual Arts, New York in 2016.
-His first museum solo exhibition was held at the Studio Museum in Harlem in 2019.
 Kanu graduated from Maumaus Independent Study Program, Lisbon, Portugal in 2022.
 He presently lives and works in Santarém, Portugal.

+Work and career

+His first museum solo exhibition was held at the Studio Museum in Harlem in 2019.

+He has designed furniture for Knoll.